Are you going to stay in Germany? Your personal situation will determine whether or not you are insured for healthcare costs.

 - Private insurance with a German insurer offers more cover options than the public health insurance and you usually do not pay a personal contribution, but the premiums are high.

-What does Dutch national health insurance cover?
+What is covered by the Dutch national health insurance?

 Your personal situation will determine whether or not you have to remain insured with Dutch national health insurance during your stay abroad.